-Elizabeth Cave Yours sincerely
+Elizabeth Cave

-Director
+)irector

+Chartered Accountants

-Chartered Accountants Grant Thornowitk LLDs is a limited liability partnership registered in England and Wales.
-No. CX307742.
-Registered office: Grant Thornhon House.
-Melton Street, Euston Square, London NW1 2EP.
-A list of members is available from our registered office.
-Grant Thornhou LLD is authorised and regulated by the Financial Conduct Authority.
-Grant Thornhon UK LLP is an amber firm of Grant Thornhon Likt (GTL).
-GTL, and the member firms are not a vordwide partnership.
+And Thomas (ALL is a limited liability partnership registered in England and Wales.
+No. CO307742, Registered office: Grant Thomaton House, Melton Street, Euston Square, London NW1 2EP.

+A list of members is exealable from our registered office.
+Grant Thomaton UK, LLP is authorised and regulated by the financial Conduct Authority.

+Grant Thomaton UK, LLP is a member from of Grant Thomaton International Ltd (GTLL), GTLL and the member firms are not a worldwide partnership.
 Services are delivered by the member firms.
-GTL and Grant Thornhon UK LLP is an amber firm of Grant Thornhon Had (GTL). another's acts or omissions.
-Please see grant-thornton.co.uk for further details.

-Contents
+GTLL and

+Content

-Se P age
+Se Section Page

+1. 1.
 Executive summary 4

-~i Audit findings \sim
+2. 2.
+Audit findings

-3. Fees, non-audit services and independence 19
+3. 3.
+Fees, non-audit services and independence 19

-4. Communication of audit matters 21
+4. 4.
+Communication of audit matters 21

-Appendices

-A Action plan
+¥ Pa Appendices A Action plan